lespicker/tachyons-one-page-scroll/content/products/african-photo-adventure.md

 ---
 # Masai Mara (Kenya) and the Mountain Gorillas (Uganda)

-## Note Final Trip Begin & End Dates May Vary By A Few Days (Finalized January 2020)
+## Note Final Trip Begin & End Dates May Vary By A Few Days (Finalized June 2021)

 Safari means journey in Kiswahili, the language of East Africa, and Kenya is the home of safari.
 Its varied ecosystems and landscapes mean that the biodiversity here is higher than any other country in Africa.
 It has been the natural home of celebrity safaris, big game hunters and royalty since the 18th century and remains the most spectacular safari destination with unparalleled wildlife viewing.
 A complete safari includes at least three of the main ecosystems: the semiarid dramatic landscapes of the north, the tropical woodlands of the Rift Valley and the lush savannahs of the Masai Mara.